What should you study if you wish to become a professional translator?

 Other translation qualifications

-If you don’t have a full language based degree, all is not lost.
-You can obtain the Chartered Institute of Linguists’ exam for the Diploma in Translation.
+If you don’t have a full language based degree, you can obtain the Chartered Institute of Linguists’ Level 7 qualification Diploma in Translation.
 The Institute is based in the UK but this qualification has an excellent international standing and can be sat in a number of European countries.

 The Chartered Institute of Linguists also offers other language-related qualifications, e.g. the Certificate in Bilingual Skills and the Certificate in Languages for Business.
 What is more, it offers a series of workshops leading to a Business Skills Certificate.
 The course includes information on how to get started in the translation industry, deals with selling and marketing your translation services, covers aspects of financial management and makes you consider your continuous professional development.
 The workshops are an extension of the Working Successfully as a Freelance Translator series of workshops.

 The best and most highly paid translators also have additional qualifications or degrees: in law, medicine, engineering, chemistry, and are true experts in their fields.
 If you don’t have a full degree, you will nevertheless need to develop specialist subjects you understand in depth.
 A variety of courses or home-study can help with this.